New Advisor Portal - NBP

 Concept Development & Design Iteration

-Starting from low-fidelity flow sketches, I designed and iterated multiple interface concepts, validating each with real advisors weekly.
+I designed and iterated multiple flow concepts, validating them weekly with real advisors.

 Testing & Implementation Alignment